JonKing93/DASH/docs/Tutorials/ensemble/add.md

 ens.add(5, false)
 ```
 will add 5 new ensemble members to the state vector ensemble, but will not display a progress bar.

-Cool beans, that's the ensemble tutorial.
-If you are interested in finding specific data elements or ensemble members in a state vector ensemble, check out the [ensembleMetadata tutorial](../ensembleMetadata/welcome).